hemantasapkota/hemantasapkota.github.io/_src/content/posts/uploading-raw-audio-from-openframeworks-to-web-server-GO.md

   [dataReq startAsynchronous];
 }
 ```
 That's for the client side.
-You'd still have to process the reqeust in the sever.
+You'd still have to process the request in the sever.

 ### Server Side - GO ###